AdyGCode/ICT50120-SaaS-Library/ReadMe-Clone-Docker-Rebuild.md

 (formerly known as `master`) repo.

 With these instructions:
-- *We presume that the Windows environmetn is set up using WSL2, Docker-Desktop and Ubuntu Linux.*
+- *We presume that the Windows environment is set up using WSL2, Docker-Desktop and Ubuntu Linux.*
 - *We are presuming you store the repository on your primary HDD/SSD drive, which will be `C` on a Windows system.*
 - *We presume you have a folder named `Source/Repos` where your repositories are stored.*
 - *Replace `USERNAME` with the username on your host (eg Windows) operating system, **not** the name used in the WSL2 Linux